AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 1. Log in to the [[!DNL Salesforce Marketing Cloud]](https://mc.exacttarget.com/) website.
 Then navigate to the **[!DNL Audience Builder]** > **[!DNL Contact Builder]** > **[!DNL All contacts]** > **[!DNL Email]** page and check if the profiles from the segment have been added.
 ![Salesforce Marketing Cloud UI screenshot showing the Contacts page with profiles used in the segment.](../../assets/catalog/email-marketing/salesforce-marketing-cloud-exact-target/contacts.png)

-1. To check if any profiles have been updated, navigate to the **[!DNL Email]** page and verify if the attribute values for the profile from the segment have been updated.
-If successful you can see that each segment status in [!Salesforce Marketing Cloud] was updated with the corresponding segment status from Platform, based on the **[!UICONTROL Mapping ID]** value provided during the [segment scheduling](#schedule-segment-export-example) step.
+1. To check if any profiles have been updated, navigate to the **[!UICONTROL Email]** page and verify if the attribute values for the profile from the segment have been updated.
+If successful, you can see that each segment status in [!DNL Salesforce Marketing Cloud] was updated with the corresponding segment status from Platform, based on the **[!UICONTROL Mapping ID]** value provided in the [segment scheduling](#schedule-segment-export-example) step.
 ![Salesforce Marketing Cloud UI screenshot showing the selected Contacts Email page with updated segment statuses.](../../assets/catalog/email-marketing/salesforce-marketing-cloud-exact-target/contact-detail.png)

 ## Data usage and governance {#data-usage-governance}